ApprenticeAI/frapy/docs/topics/api.rst

     .. method:: from_settings(settings)

-       This class method is used by Scrapy to create an instance of the class.
+       This class method is used by Frapy to create an instance of the class.
        It's called with the current project settings, and it loads the spiders found recursively in the modules of the :setting:`SPIDER_MODULES` setting.